-Tevera & the Practicum/Internship Site Application Process
+Practicum/Internship Site Application Process

-Before enrolling in practicum or internship, students must have their site approved in Tevera (ulm.tevera.app).
+Practicum: Before enrolling in practicum, students must submit a practicum application via Tevera (ulm.tevera.app).
 Tevera is an online program that ULM uses to house practicum & internship documents.
-ULM provides Tevera tutorials and application walkthroughs in the International Society for Counseling (ISC) Canvas.
-If you need assistance entering your site and supervisor in Tevera or have general questions, send an email to the P & I Coordinator at moon@ulm.edu.
+ULM will have videos that will guide you through the process step by step.
+If you need assistance entering your site and supervisor in Tevera or have general questions, send an email to the P & I Coordinator at internship@ulm.edu.